<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Bodhi Day is celebrated on December 8th, and Buddhists will commemorate it in a calm manner through remembrance and meditation.
 They will also decorate their homes with multi-coloured lights to signify the many pathways to enlightenment.
 A bodhi tree in their homes is also decorated with these lights and with shiny ornaments to represent the Buddha, the Dharma, and the Sangha, known as the Three Jewels.

-Activity Idea: Students can work through this short lesson plan on their own, it will teach them about Bodhi Day and then test their knowledge with a couple of quizzes.
+Activity Idea: Students can work through this short lesson plan.
 If you would like to try some meditation with your students check out these exercises.

 Yalda: December 21 or 22